EmployeeIssues.comU.S. Employee Rights in Plain English

 Harassment Definition

 Sexual harassment is only one type of discriminatory harassment at work.
-Generally, harassment is any unwelcome, discriminatory conduct in the workplace, that no reasonable employee should have to endure.
+Generally, harassment is any unwelcome discriminatory conduct in the workplace, that no reasonable employee should have to endure.

-However, to be the illegal form of employment discrimination, workplace harassment must be based on race, color, religion, national origin, disability, age or sex.
+As indicated, workplace harassment is a form of employment discrimination.
+However, to be the illegal form of employment discrimination, workplace harassment must be based on race, color, religion, national origin, disability, genetics, age or sex; or it must occur in the form of retaliation.

-So, it follows that, to be the illegal form of harassment at work, the unwelcome conduct must violate one among the relevant, landmark discrimination laws listed on the next page.
+So, it follows that, to be the illegal form of harassment at work, the unwelcome conduct must violate one among the landmark discrimination laws listed on the next page.

 The unwelcome conduct must also create an intimidating, offensive, abusive or hostile work environment, either for the victim who is the target of the unwelcome conduct or employees who witness it.

-Lastly, the victim or witnesses must reasonably believe that tolerating the intimidating, offensive, abusive or hostile work environment is a condition of continued employment; in other words, the victim or witnesses must reasonably believe that they have no choice, but to endure the workplace harassment to keep their jobs.
+Lastly, the victim or witnesses must reasonably believe that tolerating the intimidating, offensive, abusive or hostile work environment is a condition of employment; in other words, the victim or witnesses must reasonably believe that they have no choice, but to endure the workplace harassment to keep their jobs.

 According to the Equal Employment Opportunity Commission (EEOC), the government agency responsible for enforcing Federal discrimination laws: